oracle/oraclesolaris-contrib/Blog_Supplements/Controlling_PF_Rules_with_SMF_and_IPS/README.md

 With the replacement of IP Filter (IPF) with the Oracle Solaris implementation Packet Filter (PF) customers were faced with a few minor and major changes depending on how one used IPF in the past.
 In the following I want to show how one of the changes that came with PF helps to easily manage configurations.

-One great thing about how PF configuration works, besides using the pfctl command, is that by default you PF allows includes in the pf.conf file.
+One great thing about how PF configuration works, besides using the pfctl command, is that by default PF allows includes in the pf.conf file.
 This itself is not a fantastic new feature but is much easier to maintain different files each for a certain purpose than one large file only.
 Especially when we not talking about only a few servers but rather hundreds or even thousands.
-Since most servers will most likely not run the same applications or in the same subnets or even networks it was important for me to come up of a way to neither have multiple config files with the same entries and differences in just one line or so.
+Since most servers will most likely not run the same applications or in the same subnets or even networks it was important for me to come up with a way to neither have multiple config files with the same entries and differences in just one line or so.
 Whether you are using ansible, puppet, chef, cfengine or which ever configuration tool the way of configuring the firewall should stay same too.
 Not a big fan of relying on certain tools.
-Additionally if you are already using PF with a different BSD derivat you should be able to the same files.
+Additionally if you are already using PF with a different BSD derivat you should be able to use the same files.
 Unless you are using OS specifics in it.
 But the majority should.
-In order to not just talk about how to create rules and anchors and such in PF I will stay with a simple PF rules in this case.
+In order to not just talk about how to create rules and anchors and such in PF I will stay with simple PF rules in this case.
 It really doesn't matter what you use inside of the config files.

-So, one of the big differences to other PF implementations is Solaris SMF and two of it's great features - stencil and profiles.
+So, one of the big differences to other PF implementations is Solaris SMF and two of it's great features - stencils and profiles.
 As most probably know SMF has been replacing the old/traditional way of configuring the OS.
 For example if you want to persistently change the nameserver you cannot do that by editing /etc/resolv.conf but by changing the desired value of the service svc:/network/dns/client:default.
 SMF takes care of changing updating the files.
-My guess I because of compatibility reasons.
+My guess is because of compatibility reasons.
 Which is nice if you depend on third party software or your own old software and have no time to update it. ;-)
 Since not every software is not SMF aware stencils were implemented.
 Best example to me for this is puppet that comes with the Oracle Solaris repository.
 There is no need to edit the puppet.conf but instead change the service's property.
-Thanks to this, by just adding host configuration part of the the puppet:agent SMF service to your sc_profile.xml when installing a new server (zone, ldom, bare metal, ...) will configure your puppet agent without you doing anything.
+Thanks to this, by just adding the host configuration part of the the puppet:agent SMF service to your sc_profile.xml when installing a new server (zone, ldom, bare metal, ...) it will configure your puppet agent without you doing anything.
 In this case I use a stencil file to add include entries to the pf.conf file.
-But in order to add and remove changes to the service I will us SMF profiles, which are nothing less than SMF xml snippets with the modification I want for a certain service.
-In this case add the awareness to the service of a new config file to be used with the SMF stencil.
+But in order to add and remove changes to the service I will us SMF profiles, which are nothing more than SMF xml snippets with the modification I want for a certain service.
+In this case it adds the awareness to the service of a new config file to be used with the SMF stencil.

-In addition to the use of SMF stencil I will use IPS packages in order to easily add or remove files and there for PF configurations.
+In addition to the use of SMF stencils I will use IPS packages in order to easily add or remove files and there for PF configurations.

 So this is what we will need:
 1. PF rule files